 I felt that way too, yet this horror will pass

 you say, “It was always you here close.”

 I say with conviction, “Yes.
 Always close.”

-you look at me and I look you and we see
+You look at me, and I look at you, and we see

 we see the love we have for each other.